MRLintern/Computer-Vision_Rock-Paper-Scissors/README.md

 3. `Keres`

 # Model Verification Check
-Once you have a your .h5 file,`modelRunCheck.py` can be used to verify that the model builds sucessfully.
+Once you have a your`.h5` file,`modelRunCheck.py` can be used to verify that the model builds sucessfully.

 # Rock Paper Scissors Base Code
-Run `RPS_Base_Code.py` to play against the computer; proof of concept
+Run `RPS_Base_Code.py` to play against the computer; proof of concept.